Semantic security

 In cryptography, a semantically secure cryptosystem is one where only negligible information about the plaintext can be feasibly extracted from the ciphertext.
 Specifically, any probabilistic, polynomial-time algorithm (PPTA) that is given the ciphertext of a certain message $m$ (taken from any distribution of messages), and the message's length, cannot determine any partial information on the message with probability non-negligibly higher than all other PPTAs that only have access to the message length (and not the ciphertext).
 This concept is the computational complexity analogue to Shannon's concept of perfect secrecy.
 Perfect secrecy means that the ciphertext reveals no information at all about the plaintext, whereas semantic security implies that any information revealed cannot be feasibly extracted.

 History

-The notion of semantic security was first put forward by Goldwasser and Micali in 1982.
+The notion of semantic security was first put forward by Goldwasser and Micali in 1982..
 However, the definition they initially proposed offered no straightforward means to prove the security of practical cryptosystems.
-Goldwasser/Micali subsequently demonstrated that semantic security is equivalent to another definition of security called ciphertext indistinguishability under chosen-plaintext attack.
+Goldwasser/Micali subsequently demonstrated that semantic security is equivalent to another definition of security called ciphertext indistinguishability under chosen-plaintext attack (they used the term polynomial security).
 This latter definition is more common than the original definition of semantic security because it better facilitates proving the security of practical cryptosystems.